Nature at Reflection Park

 Planting instructions:

-Sow the seeds and press them into the soil - you don’t need to bury them
+Place the seeds in the desired location and press them into the soil — you don’t need to bury them.

 Native Plants